Start Adobe Premiere Elements.

 General settings include the following options.

 Identifies the television standard and format for the project.
 You cannot change the Timebase, Frame Size, Pixel Aspect Ratio, Fields, and Sample Rate preview settings.
 The editing mode determines these settings.

 Note: The Editing Mode setting represents the specifications of the source media, not the final output settings.
 Specify output settings when you export a project.

 Specifies the time divisions used to calculate the time position of each edit (PAL: 25, NTSC: 29.97).

 This button is available if you use a DV preset, a DV editing mode, or install a plug‑in that provides additional playback functions.
 For a DV editing mode, this option indicates where you want your previews to play.
 For information on the playback settings for third‑party plug-ins, see the developer documentation.

 Specifies the frame pixels for your project playback.
 In most cases, the frame size for your project matches the frame size of your source media.
 You can’t change the frame size to compensate for slow playback.
-However, you can adjust the playback settings: Ctrl-click the monitor and choose Playback Settings.
+However, you can adjust the playback settings: Right-click/ctrl-click the monitor and choose Playback Settings.
 Adjust the frame size of the output by changing the Export settings.